 A: The New Zealand power system is run on open access principles.
 You can request to connect anywhere you want, but Transpower will always need to manage the integrity and security of the transmission system.
 You cannot buy or reserve capacity on the transmission system, and you will always need to meet the relevant Code requirements that apply to your generating unit.

-As stated in Workstream A of the Generation Connection Guide the Grid Owner undergoes a Concept assessment for each application, and it is during that early phase that you should identify thermal and voltage constraints.
+As stated in Workstream A of the Generation Connection Guide, the Grid Owner undergoes a concept assessment for each application, and it is during that early phase that you should identify thermal and voltage constraints.
 Note that connecting to a constrained part of the network may increase the risk of operational constraints with generation offers.
 It pays to carefully consider such elements and their implications from the beginning.

 Q: How do I track which phase my project is in?